komapper/komapper.github.io/content/en/docs/Overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  Komapper is an ORM library for server-side Kotlin.
+  Komapper is an ORM library for server-side Kotlin
 ---

 ## What is it? {#what-is-it}